Disk Music Boxes

 #358

-A magnificent Stella, with carved oak cabinet and matching table.
-This is a double-comb model playing 17.5” disks.
-We will have it here shortly.
+A magnificent Stella, with carved oak cabinet and matching (modern) table.
+This is a double-comb model playing 17.5” disks, 15 of which are included.

 #371